RylanSchaeffer/rylanschaeffer.github.io/content/research/20200605_ibl_rnn/main.md

 of high dimensional nonlinear dynamical systems.
 Altogether, this work yields predictions to guide exploration and analysis of mouse neural data and circuity.

-### Walkthrough
+### Tweeprint

 How do recurrent neural networks perform inference, and how well do they approach Bayes-optimality?
-To answer both these questions, we trained RNNs to perform a task used by the [International Brain Laboratory](internationalbrainlab.com/) that combines perceptual decision-making with hierarchical inference of latent (i.e. unobserved) variables.
+To answer both these questions, we trained RNNs to perform a task used by the [International Brain Laboratory](internationalbrainlab.com/) that combines perceptual decision-making with hierarchical inference of two latent variables.

 How does the IBL task work?
 On each _trial_, the mouse is shown a (low or medium contrast) stimulus in its left or right visual fields and must indicate on which side it perceived the stimulus.
 Upon